dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 </span>
 ```

-From `valueTypeOrClass` the value component's selector is chosen.
+The value component's selector is chosen from `valueTypeOrClass`.
 Since all value components share the same interface, they can all be handled alike.

-Value components may have additional specific inputs for configuration that can be handled in `DisplayEditComponent`'s template too
+Value components may have additional specific inputs for configuration that can be handled in `DisplayEditComponent`'s template as well
-,e.g., additional configuration how do display a date.
+,e.g., additional configuration of how do display a date.